Saudi man sentenced to death over terror crimes, treason

-The 10-month-old war has left the Gaza Strip with no clean running water, a shortage of aid and medicine and raw sewage everywhere, giving rise to skin diseases and other afflictions

-Saudi Arabia has issued a statement informing its citizens and residents of a death sentence being carried out against a Saudi national.
+Saudi Arabia on Saturday, August 17, has issued a statement informing its citizens and residents of a death sentence being carried out against Saudi national, Abdullah bin Mohammed bin Rashid Al-Qunai’an.

 In a statement, Saudi Arabia's Ministry of Interior also mentioned that the accused was being sentenced for his support for terrorist ideology and terrorist acts.